tamhinsf/ChannelSurf/README.md

 	You can create a Slack Team export on a self-service basis as a Slack Team Owner or Admin at this page [https://my.slack.com/services/export](https://my.slack.com/services/export).
 Download the export file and tell Channel Surf its location.
 We'll scan it and re-create the Slack channel structure in Teams - and give you the option to do more.

 	WARNING: Slack channels can be public or private - a concept not currently supported in Microsoft Teams.
 This import tool will re-create all Slack channels in MS Teams, irrespective of whether they were public or private in Slack.
 Want that to change?
-Go ahead and [https://github.com/tamhinsf/ChannelSurf/issues:](file an issue).
+Go ahead and [file an issue](https://github.com/tamhinsf/ChannelSurf/issues).

   * Archive Slack message history (optional)